 Wendy Fischman is a Project Manager on the GoodWork™ Project at Harvard University and has worked at Project Zero at the Harvard Graduate School of Education since 1995, managing various aspects of the Good Project, specifically focused on the meaning of work in the lives of young children, adolescents, and novice professionals.
 She has written about education and human development in several scholarly and popular articles addressing topics such as lifelong commitment to service work, inspirational mentoring, and teaching in precollegiate education.
 She has codeveloped a curriculum for students and teachers to introduce the concept of «good work» in classrooms and schools.
 Since 2010, she has also worked with The Family Dinner Project, in the areas of research and evaluation.
 As a mother of four children, The Family Dinner Project is both personally and professionally meaningful.

-Anne Fishel, Executive Director and co-founder of The Family Dinner Project, is a family therapist, clinical psychologist and Associate Clinical Professor of Psychology at the Harvard Medical School.
-She is Director of the Family and Couples Therapy Program at Massachusetts General Hospital, where she trains child and adult psychiatry residents and psychology interns in family therapy.
-She has published numerous scholarly articles and chapters about family issues, and has also written family-oriented articles for NPR, PBS, Washington Post, and other media outlets.
-She is the author of three books: A Life-Cycle Approach to Treating Couples: From Dating to Death (Momentum Press, 2018); Home for Dinner: Mixing Food, Fun, and Conversation for a Happier Family and Healthier Kids (Harper Collins, 2015) and Treating the Adolescent in Family Therapy: A Developmental and Narrative Approach (Rowman and Littlefield, 1999).
-She lectures widely at academic conferences, medical Grand Rounds, and to parent and teacher groups.
-She has been featured in media articles, radio shows, and TV appearances, including NYT, CNN, ABC news, Web MD, and NPR.
-She is the mother of two young adult sons who are better and more adventurous cooks than their mother.
+Anne Fishel, a founding member of The Family Dinner Project team, is a family therapist, clinical psychologist and Associate Clinical Professor of Psychology at the Harvard Medical School.
+She is Director of the Family and Couples Therapy Program at Massachusetts General Hospital, where she trains child and adult psychiatry residents in family therapy.
+She has written numerous scholarly articles and chapters about family issues, and wrote a book, Treating the Adolescent in Family Therapy: A Developmental and Narrative Approach.
+She also blogs about the impact of technology on families for Psychology Today, and about family dinners for FDP.
+She has a forthcoming book about the benefits of family dinners to be published by Amacom Press, 2014.
+She lectures widely at academic conferences, medical Grand Rounds, and most recently as a keynote speaker at two major conferences in Shanghai.
+She is the mother of two young adult sons who now make dinner for themselves, their friends(and occasionally for their parents), and are better and more adventurous cooks than their mother.